-First-level questions are preliminary questions that open up a topic by revealing thoughts, facts, behaviors, and situations.
-They are used to gain a basic understanding of a subject, so they’re the best questions to use when beginning conversations with buyers.
-Furthermore, they are imperative to the success of a sale because they unveil the initial layer of a topic and allow you to dive deeper into it.
+First-layer questions are preliminary questions that initiate a conversation by revealing thoughts, facts, behaviors, and situations.
+They are the foundation (like lasagna noodles) used to gain a basic understanding of a subject, so they’re the best questions to use when beginning conversations with buyers.

 What percentage of market share do you currently have?